New report on Russian disinformation, prepared for the Senate, shows the operation’s scale and sweep

 The Russians operated 133 accounts on Instagram, a photo-sharing subsidiary of Facebook, that focused mainly on race, ethnicity or other forms of personal identity.
 The most successful Instagram posts targeted African American cultural issues and black pride and were not explicitly political.

-Even though the researchers struggled to interpret the YouTube data submitted by Google, they were able to track the links from other sites to YouTube -- offering a “proxy” for understanding the role play by the video platform.
+Even though the researchers struggled to interpret the YouTube data submitted by Google, they were able to track the links from other sites to YouTube, offering a “proxy” for understanding the role played by the video platform.

 “The proxy is imperfect,” the researchers wrote, “but the IRA’s heavy use of links to YouTube videos leaves little doubt of the IRA’s interest in leveraging Google’s video platform to target and manipulate US audiences.”